rossdrew/journal/README.md

 ### Running

-The API is run via `JournalApplication` through Springboot The UI is run via journal-ui folder via npm with `npm start`
+- The API is run via `JournalApplication` through Springboot.
+- The UI is run via journal-ui folder via npm with `npm start`

 ### Use cases